wp-plugins/basic-google-maps-placemarks/readme.txt

 2. Type `[bgmp-list]` in the context area.
 3. Click the 'Publish' or 'Update' button.
 4. (optional) You can specifiy a specific category or categories to pull from. e.g., [bgmp-list categories="record-stores,parks"]
+5. (optional) You can add "View on Map" links to each item in the list, which will open the corresponding marker's info window. e.g., [bgmp-list viewonmap="true"]

 *Using [bgmp-map] in a template file with do_shortcode():*